 Discipline in which you seek reassignment:

-Reassignment is available only within your this form to request reassignment between o current college assignment.
-You may not use colleges.
+Reassignment is available only within you this form to request reassignment between our current college assignment.
+You may not use en colleges.

 Current Assignment (Discipline):

 Current Immediate Administrator:

-Name:(First) (Middle)
+Name:(First) (Mid

-(First) (Middle) (Last)
+(First) (Mid ldle) (Last)

-Phone: Email:
+Phone: Emai l:

 Last 4 digits of Social Security Number: or Colleague ID #

-The Vice President shall notify the faculty employers screening committee.
-The Vice President, the immediated one to three faculty representatives from the rediscuss and create a recommendation for the reassign. ediate administrator for the new assignment, quested or related discipline shall meet to
+The Vice President shall notify the faculty empl screening committee.
+The Vice President, the in and one to three faculty representatives from the discuss and create a recommendation for the rea nmediate administrator for the new assignment, e requested or related discipline shall meet to

 This form must be filed annually by June 30 th .
-It is date and signature every year. s your responsibility to renew this request with
+I date and signature every year. t is your responsibility to renew this request with

-I hereby certify that the statements above are true a and complete to the best of my knowledge and
+I hereby certify that the statements above are tru e and complete to the best of my knowledge and

 belief.

 Date Signature